Elise Carey - Advocate/Founder/President

 Our programs & campaigns are to give youth backing in using their voice, because theirs is a powerful one.
 They are our future after all.
 Also to provide supportive materials for parents, grandparents, teachers and many other caring people who work with youth.

 My goal is to create generational, long lasting positive impacts to reduce discrimination, inequities and economic hardship.
-Reduce juvenile delinquency, recidivism, identity issues, self harm, suicide attempts, mental health stigma all while promoting integrity, compassion and unity and addressing the economic inequities that greatly exacerbate sociological and societal challenges.
+Reduce juvenile delinquency, recidivism, identity issues, self harm, suicide attempts and mental health stigma all while promoting integrity, compassion and unity and addressing the economic inequities that greatly exacerbate sociological and societal challenges.

 Upcoming: CIT International Conference